ProfOJ/Callegram/docs/README.md

    - Send `book` as a short name for the app

 And your app now should be fully set up and ready for testing!

+## Notes

+- Both frontend and backend have a lot of comments explaining the code, so if you want to understand how it works, you can read them.
+- Backend codebase is fully covered with docstrings and type hints, so you can use them to understand what each function does.
+- Frontend contains jsdoc comments for most of the generic functions, so you can use them to understand what each function does.